NANDILLONMaxence/Install_auto_Java/README.md

 ## Notes

 - If Java is already installed on your system, the script will display the current version.
-- The script uses the default OpenJDK 11 packages for Java installation.
+- The script uses the default OpenJDK packages for Java installation.
+- Command purge : sudo apt-get purge openjdk* icedtea-* openjdk-*

 ----